ckiee/ionir/README.md

 > cmake --build . --config Release --target INSTALL
 ```

-3. LLVM sources, which are exclusively compatibly with CMake, shold now be available to be included in your `CMakeLists.txt` file.
+3. LLVM sources, which are exclusively compatible with CMake, shold now be ready to be included in your `CMakeLists.txt` file.
 See example below:

 ```cmake
 ...